Unbloated/eeveebox/README.md

+> [!CAUTION]
+> I seen that I uploaded only the webpage.
+I'm dumb.
+Terribly dumb.

 # EeveeBox archive
 Do you remember that janky website I made long time ago?
 EeveeBox, yeah, it's now open-source (MIT License).
 Do anything you want with my janky code.